Bigismall/mittanbud-subject-day/index.md

 #### Timeout zero

 We know that we can simulate asynchronicity, we would like to do it immediately, ignoring any delay.
-So we set 0ms, and we hope the passed function will run "immediately".
+So we set `0ms`, and we hope the passed function will run `immediately`.

-However, even setting it to 0ms does not change the way JavaScript works.
+However, even setting it to `0ms` does not change the way JavaScript works.

 It is not that JS will abandon all other tasks and take care of the one.

-Queuing rules apply.
+**Queuing rules apply**.
 It will also not start our task in a separate thread, because it cannot.

 ---